-Carrum Primary School Teacher assessments against the Victorian Curriculum show Carrum Primary School students are performing at a similar level to other Victorian Government Schools students.
+Carrum Primary School Teacher assessments against the Victorian Curriculum, show Carrum Primary School students are performing at a similar level to other Victorian Government Schools students.
 Teacher assessment of student learning has been a focus for the school and this has meant teachers continue to use a consistent approach to critically analyse assessment data.
-The increasingly strong focus on academic rigor, has supported our comprehensive teaching and learning program and allowed teachers to work in teams in order to differentiate the curriculum to meet the individual needs of our students.
+In 2019 we continued to have a strong focus on academic rigor and this has supported our comprehensive teaching and learning program and allowed teachers to work in teams in order to differentiate the curriculum to meet the individual needs of our students.
 The improved quality of assessment tools has enabled teachers to collect accurate data and use that to provide differentiated teaching and learning programs.

-Our performance in NAPLAN shows that the percentage of students in the top 3 bands of testing in NAPLAN Reading, Writing, Spelling, Grammar and Punctuation and Numeracy were well ahead of Similar Schools, the Local Network Schools and State percentages.
-72% of our students in year 3 who participated in the NAPLAN Reading test were assessed to be in the top two bands.
-Numeracy testing at Year 3 was higher than the median score for other Victorian schools and similar to like schools.
-Our performance in NAPLAN shows that the percentage of students in the top 3 bands of testing in NAPLAN at Year 5 was higher than the median score for other Victorian schools higher than other like school.
+Our performance in NAPLAN shows that the percentage of students in the top 3 bands of testing in NAPLAN Reading, Writing, Spelling, Grammar and Punctuation were well ahead of Similar Schools, the Local Network Schools and State percentages.
+85.7% of our students in Year 3 who participated in the NAPLAN Reading test were assessed to be in the top three bands.
+Numeracy testing at Year 3 was higher than the median score for other Victorian schools and similar to like schools at 72.9%.
+Our performance in NAPLAN shows that the percentage of students in the top 3 bands of testing in NAPLAN at Year 5 was higher than the median score for other Victorian schools and higher than other like schools.
 The improvement in these areas is quite significant and can be attributed to an increased focus on high impact teaching strategies.
-59% of our students in year 5 who participated in the NAPLAN Reading test were assessed to be in the top two bands.
+55% of our students in year 5 who participated in the NAPLAN Reading test were assessed to be in the top two bands.
 This is a fantastic achievement as this same cohort of students had 62% in the top two bands in Year 3.
 Indicating a tremendous ability to retain the number of students in the top 2 bands of reading.
 This trend is replicated in all assessed curriculum areas.
+We continue to work on identifying the students who performed in the top two bands in grade 3 and provide extension programs to support their learning development.